- Leader of the Chinese Communist Party from 1935 until his death in 1976

 - Arguably the greatest mass murderer in history

-Mao Zedong was the leader of the Chinese Communist Party from 1935 until his death in 1976.
-Chairman Mao, as he became known to generations of admiring Western leftists, is arguably the greatest mass murderer in history, eclipsing even the murderous Joseph Stalin in this regard.
+Mao Zedong was the Chairman of the Chinese Communist Party from 1949 until his death in 1976.
+Mao is arguably the greatest mass murderer in history, eclipsing even the murderous Joseph Stalin in this regard.
 Some 70 million Chinese, along with countless Tibetans, Mongolians, Manchus, Koreans, Hmong, Uyghurs, and other nationalities, perished at his hands during his long and brutal reign.

 Mao was born into a rich peasant family in a valley called Shaoshan, set in the heartland of China in Hunan province, on 26 December 1893.
 Hopelessly doted upon by his mother, alienated from his hard-working father, Mao balked at having to dirty his hands with farm work, once even threatening suicide in protest.
 Instead he successfully insisted that his father send him away to school.
 He arrived in the provincial capital of Changsha in 1911 at the age of seventeen, turning his back forever on peasant life.